MagerValp/AutoDMGUpdateProfiles/README.md

 This repository contains three utilities to help generate update profiles for [AutoDMG](https://github.com/MagerValp/AutoDMG)

-~~autodmg-rss.py~~ *Currently broken*
+autodmg-rss.py
 --------------

 `autodmg-rss.py` reads [Apple's RSS feed for software updates](http://rss.support.apple.com/?channel=DOWNLOADS) and creates a plist with the name and URL of each update.
-Not all updates have standard download buttons (notably iTunes), and some updates are only available from Software Update, so some will have to be added manually.
+Not all updates have standard download buttons, and some updates are only available from Software Update, so some will still have to be added manually.

 autodmg-checksum.py